sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

                   │
                   ↓
            CONTROL ROOM
-Not because this is definitely the final solution.
+This is not necessarily the final solution.
-Because it gives your team a starting hypothesis to test.
+It provides the team with a starting hypothesis to test.

+## 76. Required Research Question
-76. Your Team's Research Should Eventually Answer This Put this exact question at the top of your research document:
+The following exact question should appear at the top of the research document:

-“How can we provide a mine-dumper operator with reliable information about nearby hazards, vehicle movement and road conditions when human visibility becomes insufficient, without making the system too expensive or unreliable for real mine deployment?”
+“How can a mine-dumper operator be provided with reliable information about nearby hazards, vehicle movement and road conditions when human visibility becomes insufficient, without making the system too expensive or unreliable for real mine deployment?”
-If your team can answer that question, you're starting to understand the PS.
+If the team can answer that question, it is beginning to understand the PS.

-77. Divide the Research Among 6 People
+## 77. Division of Research Among 6 People
-Since you have six people, I would not have everyone research everything.
+Given a six-person team, research should be divided rather than assigned identically to every member.

 Person 1 — Mining Domain
 Research: